emesc/react-complete-guide/notes.md

 `npm install --save`
   - also saves an entry in `package.json` so we also fix the version number and easily share our project

+CSS Loader
+  - transforms CSS code in the css file to an object we can use in the js file